Understanding Foreign Markets: 3 Paths to International Expansion

 Language Motivation

 Language definitely influences the path of a brand’s international expansion.
 A common language and/or a shared alphabet are highly motivating factors.
-So, why are the ‘difficult’ language markets of Japan and South Korea also considered top tier?
+So, why are the ‘difficult’ language markets of Japan and South Korea also considered top-tier?
 Language is only one of several factors that contribute to the potential attractiveness of a market.

 Language Support